micro-os-plus/micro-test-plus-xpack/README.md

 void initialize (int argc, char* argv[], const char* name = "Main");
 ```

-The arguments are used for controlling the verbosity level.
+The arguments can be used for controlling the verbosity level.

 #### Return the test result